MicrosoftDocs/azure-devops-docs/docs/extend/get-started/node.md

 <a name='client-sdk'/>

 ## Get the client SDK: `VSS.SDK.js`
-The core SDK script, **VSS.SDK.js**, enables web extensions to communicate to the host Team Services frame and to perform operations like initializing, notifying that an extension is loaded, or getting context about the current page.
+The core SDK script, **VSS.SDK.js**, enables web extensions to communicate to the host VSTS frame and to perform operations like initializing, notifying that an extension is loaded, or getting context about the current page.
 Get the Client SDK **VSS.SDK.js** file and add it to your web app.
 Place it in the `home/sdk/scripts` folder.

 Use the *npm install* command via the command line (requires [Node](https://nodejs.org/en/download/)) to retrieve the SDK: